 Take a look at this headlamp.
 It’s pretty evenly divided into two sections.
 The lower half is dark, the upper half is bright.

 The lower surface of the headlamp reflects the fender beneath it.
-The fender is dark, so the reflection that appears on the headlamp is also dark.
+The fender is dark, so the reflection on the headlamp is also dark.
 It also shows the same color.

 The upper portion of the headlamp also reflects its environment.
 But instead of reflecting one thing, it shows many.
 The sky and clouds.
 A building or two.
 A narrow sliver of street.